 My 1976 John Muir Trail journal is one of the oldest posted on the Pacific Crest Trail website.
-I never, ever imagined the diary might someday be published, so it was written soley as a personal memoir.
+I never, ever imagined the diary might someday be published, so it was written solely as a personal memoir.
 The diary is included here because I enjoyed the trip and figured somebody might have fun reading it!

 by Leon Pantenburg